dizidio/anpr_keras/README.md

-# Brazillian License Plate Recognition with Keras
+# License Plate Recognition with Keras

 This is a port of Matthew Earl's [work](https://github.com/matthewearl/deep-anpr) to Keras, allowing easier experimentation of new architectures and quick change in training methods.